de-Boer-Lab/Genomic-Model-Evaluation-API/README.md

 We have created a Predictor for one of the DREAMRNN models (Rafi et. al 2024).
 Detailed instructions can be found here: https://github.com/de-Boer-Lab/Genomic-Model-Evaluation-API/tree/main/src/DREAM_RNN

+A sample Evaluator for Gosai et. al (2024) and instructions for how to build it can be found here: https://github.com/de-Boer-Lab/Genomic-Model-Evaluation-API/tree/main/src/Gosai_2024_Evaluator

 ### Collaborators

 * Sara Mostafavi